-The water surface elevation within the CCR surface impoundment that was observed at the time of the annual inspection was 527.48 feet.
+The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 527.72 feet.
 From the 2016 topographic survey of the BGS Upper Ash Pond, the average elevation of the top of CCR/sediment outside the footprint of the water surface was approximately 529 feet.
 From the 1965 drawing of the original structural site preparation grading plan contours, the bottom contour elevation that was present prior to the construction of the BGS Upper Ash Pond was approximately 521 feet.
-Thus, the interior storage height of the BGS Upper Ash Pond (water portion) was approximately 6.48 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was approximately 8 feet.
+Thus, the interior storage height of the BGS Upper Ash Pond (water portion) was approximately 6.72 feet and the interior storage height of the CCR/sediment located outside the footprint of the water surface was approximately 8 feet.

 The surface area of the BGS Upper Ash Pond, in the area where water is present, was approximately 7.7 acres.
-Thus, the volume of impounded CCR and water within the BGS Upper Ash Pond, within the area where water was present but not including freeboard, was approximately 80,500 cubic yards.
+Thus, the volume of impounded CCR and water within the BGS Upper Ash Pond, within the area where water was present but not including freeboard, was approximately 83,480 cubic yards.
 The surface area of the BGS Upper Ash Pond, in the area located outside of the footprint of the water portion, was approximately 5.6 acres.
-Thus, the volume of impounded CCR within the BGS Upper Ash Pond, in the area located outside of the footprint of the footprint of the water portion, was approximately 5.6 acres.
-Thus, the volume of the footprint of the water portion, was approximately 72,300 cubic yards.
-The total volume of impounded CCR and water within the BGS Upper Ash Pond at the time of the annual inspection was approximately 152,800 cubic yards.
+Thus, the volume of impounded CCR within the BGS Upper Ash Pond, in the area located outside of the footprint of the water portion, was approximately 72,300 cubic yards.
+The total volume of impounded CCR and water within the BGS Upper Ash Pond at the time of the annual inspection was approximately 155,750 cubic yards.